Latest posts

 - Teaching Children to BicycleMar 02, 2026[email protected] (kqr)

 Teaching an adult to ride a bike is easy.
 This is how: You hand them a smaller bike so they can comfortably reach the ground.
 You instruct them to not focus on going in any particular direction, but instead always steer into the fall.
-That’s it.
-That’s the whole trick to cycling.
-99 % of the time, the handlebars are only there to keep the bike under your body.
-1 % of the time you use the
+(Continue reading the full article on the web.)

 - Flake Checks in ShellFeb 23, 2026[email protected] (kqr)

 TL;DR: To use a shell script as a Nix flake check, turn it into a derivation with runCommand.
 It must Create a file named as suggested in the environment variable $out.
 Print the desired “how to fix” information to stdout.
 Exit with status code 1 if the check failed, otherwise 0.
-These three steps are not strictly documented anywhere, but are all needed for a shell script to work as a go
+(Continue reading the full article on the web.)

 - Learning KeyBeeFeb 16, 2026[email protected] (kqr)